-

 Mitigation of railway noise using wheel/rail dampers

 curve squeal, dampers, FE model, Railway noise, vehicle dynamics, Vibrations, Wheel-Rail interactionNoise and vibration generated by rail vehicles has become an issue of increasing concern, particularly in urban and interurban contexts where the demand for sustainable and efficient mobility has driven the expansion of rail networks.
-Several mitigation solutions have been developed in the recent years, involving noise barriers, sound absorbing materials, advanced track components, resilient Read more
+Several mitigation solutions have been developed in the recent years, involving noise barriers, sound absorbing materials, advanced track components, resilient wheels and damping devices installed on wheels and rails.
+The thesis aims to investigate the potential benefits of wheel and rail dampers in mitigating vibration and noise.
+The primary focus is on modelling a specific damping device installed on the wheel (wheel damper), with the… Read more

 -